 Household consumption of goods in Norway rose 1.3% month-on-month in June 2025, quickening from 0.5% in May and marking the third consecutive monthly increase and the fastest pace since January.
 Growth was driven by a sharp rise in spending on electricity and heating fuels (8.9% vs 4.0% in May) and stronger purchases of vehicles and petrol (3.6% vs 1.7%).
 Meanwhile, consumption of other goods fell slightly (-0.1% vs -0.3%), while the decline in food, beverages, and tobacco deepened (-0.7% vs -0.2%).
 On an annual non-seasonally adjusted basis, household consumption grew 3.8% in June, slowing from May’s 6.6% increase, which had been the strongest in four months. source: Statistics Norway

-Household Spending MoM in Norway increased to 1.30 percent in June from 0.50 percent in May of 2025.
 Household Spending MoM in Norway averaged 0.22 percent from 1979 until 2025, reaching an all time high of 16.10 percent in January of 2000 and a record low of -25.60 percent in January of 2023.
 This page includes a chart with historical data for Norway Household Consumption MoM.
-Norway Household Consumption MoM - data, historical chart, forecasts and calendar of releases - was last updated on February of 2026.
+Norway Household Consumption MoM - values, historical data and charts - was last updated on March of 2026.